MediaComem/minesweeper/INSTRUCTIONS.md

 Once you have set up the new directories, make sure to update your systemd unit file and nginx configuration file to point to the correct directories.

-Because the new directory is a fresh deployment, you have to repeat part of the [initial setup][initial-setup] you performed in the original directory:

-* You must download the backend and frontend dependencies again with `mix do deps.get, frontend.install`.
-* You do not have to create or migrate the database again, and your hook will handle most of the setup, but if you used the `config/local.exs` configuration file, you must copy it to the new deployment directory as well.
+Because the new directory is a fresh deployment, you may have to repeat part of the [initial setup][initial-setup] you performed in the original directory.
+Your hook will handle most of the setup, but if you used the `config/local.exs` configuration file, you must copy it to the new deployment directory as well.
+You can use the `cp <source> <target>` command for this.

 Complete the `post-receive` hook.
 Compared to the PHP todolist, there are additional steps which must be performed in the script for the automated